NBISweden/Rcourse/vt17/exercise/LoadData.md

 3. Analysing genome annotation in R using read.table

 For this exercise we will load a GTF file into R and calculate some basic summary statistics from the file.
-In the first part we will use basic manipulations of data frames to extract the information.
-In the second part you get a try out a library designed to work with annotation data, that stores the information in a more complex format, that allow for easy manipulation and calculation of summaries from genome annotation files.
+We will use basic manipulations of data frames to extract the information.
+For those interested in analysing/using this type of data in R there are packages designed to work with genome annotation data directly and that tend to offer more specific functions for handling this kind of information, but those are outside the scope of this course.

 For those not familiar with the gtf format it is a file format containing annotation information for a genome.
 It does not contain